Qiskit/documentation/docs/api/qiskit/qiskit.opflow.gradients.DerivativeBase.md

 Get the derivative of a parameter expression w\.r.t. the given parameter.

 <Admonition title="Deprecated since version 0.18.0" type="danger">
   The method `qiskit.opflow.gradients.derivative_base.DerivativeBase.parameter_expression_grad()` is deprecated as of qiskit-terra 0.18.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 Instead, use the ParameterExpression.gradient method.
 </Admonition>

 **Parameters**